Skip to content

 points[#]['tags'] dict{str: str} None Tags

-Both key and value must be str
+Both key names and key values must be str

 points[#]['time'] str/int None Time